-The table below lists eight categories of crime - the same categories which every Pennsylvania law enforcement jurisdiction is required to report annually to the State Police, and information related to the provisions of the Jeanne Clery Act.
-Each category is subdivided by where the criminal incident took place: On-Campus, In a Residence Hall, on a Non-Campus Property, or on adjoining Public Property.
+The table below lists 12 categories of crime or incidents, including Domestic Violence, Dating Violence, and Stalking.
+Each category is subdivided by where the incident reported took place: On-Campus, In a Residence Hall, on a Non-Campus Property, or on adjoining Public Property.

-Arrest statistics for three offense categories for 2010, 2011, and 2012 are also listed below.
+Arrest statistics and statistics for referrals for campus disciplinary proceedings for three offense categories (Drug, Liquor, and Weapons law violations) for 2011, 2012, and 2013 are also listed below.
 "Liquor violations" primarily consist of underage possession or consumption of alcoholic beverages, and do not include driving while impaired or under the influence of alcohol, or public drunkenness.
-The college is also required to report referrals for campus disciplinary proceedings for alcohol, drug, and weapons law violations in these statistics.